Coin Toss

 The early sketches of Coin Toss

-We translated our sketches into mid-fidelity wireframes, with each team member exploring different parts of the flow.
+We translated our sketches into mid-fidelity wireframes, exploring different parts of the flow.
 Despite time constraints, we created multiple versions, quickly tested them, and collaboratively refined the strongest ideas into a cohesive solution.

 The early iterations of Coin Toss